edumserrano/webpack-module-federation-with-angular/code-demos/basic-ng16/README.md

 ](../../docs/basics-module-federation.md#how-the-loading-of-an-external-webpack-module-works).
 >

-## Webpack module federation
+## Webpack Module Federation

-To setup webpack module federation we had to do the steps below for both the shell and mfe1 apps:
+To setup Webpack Module Federation we had to do the steps below for both the shell and mfe1 apps:

 - add a `bootstrap.ts` file.
 The code that originally is on `main.ts` moves to this file and the code on `main.ts` just imports the `bootrap.ts` file.
 This creates an async boundary and [is done because](https://webpack.js.org/concepts/module-federation):
 > Loading remote modules is considered an asynchronous operation.
 When using a remote module, these asynchronous operations will be placed in the next chunk loading operation(s) that are between the remote module and the entrypoint.
 It's not possible to use a remote module without a chunk loading operation.

-And also because it gives webpack module federation the opportunity to [negotiate which version of shared modules to use](https://github.com/webpack/webpack.js.org/issues/3757):
+And also because it gives Webpack Module Federation the opportunity to [negotiate which version of shared modules to use](https://github.com/webpack/webpack.js.org/issues/3757):
 > In group of federated builds all parts will agree on the highest version of a shared module.
 On the other hand the version of the shared module will be checked against a version requirement based on semver (lite).
 If allowed, multiple versions of a shared module might exist and will be consumed based on the required version.